kabirathwal/AI-RAG-Chatbot/README.txt

 INSTRUCTIONS:

-1. Set up virtual environment with all packages in requirements.txt installed
+1. Set up python virtual environment with all packages in requirements.txt installed

 2. Ensure all packages are installed and working in your virtual environment

 3. Add your personal Gemini API key

-4. Add personal PDF files and run embeddings.py
+4. Add personal PDF files to user_data folder and run embeddings.py

 4. Run chat.py to start chatbot